aleshaleksey/fansys23/08-spell-list.md

 |Limitation|target cannot be earth aligned|-2(3)
 |Save|Wis (harmless), no effect|

-**Description**: The target gains a good fly speed equal to your walking speed + 20ft, as if walking upon the air.
+**Description**: The target gains a good fly speed equal to your walking speed + 10ft, as if walking upon the air.
 When the spell ends, the target loses this movement modality immediately.

 **Upcast**: For every extra MP dice (4, if casting globally) placed in the spell you can add either: 1.
 An extra target, 2. an extra 6 minutes of effect.

-**Global**: The spell has a duration of 1 day + 6h per extra 4MP or gives flight to an additional target.
+**Global**: The spell has a duration of 1 day + 6h per extra 4MP or gives flight to an additional target, but the fly speed is only equal to your walking speed.

 ___
 ### Winter's Blade